monsoonmaelstrom/book2/book2.md

 It’s been at least two and a half hours since Peter left with Giorgi and Gavin again.
 I have long since grown bored and managed to work my way into another table’s poker game using the remainder of the money I lifted from someone’s pocket on the way into town, combined with what Alex had.
 I didn’t see Alex pick anyone’s pocket, but I’m pretty sure he did.
 Just like I’m pretty sure he didn’t see me pick anyone’s pocket.
 But based on the look he gave me when it came time to pay for the first round of drinks and the two of us were the only ones with money, I’m pretty sure he knows I did too.
 Cheers.
 It’s not something I make a habit of, but needs must and all that.
 Except for Davy, who knows us both well enough, I’m not sure where the others think the money came from.
 But they haven’t asked so I haven’t said.

-Now I’m working on getting some more the honest way.
+Now I’m working on getting some more money the honest way.
 Or at least the slightly less dishonest way.
 I’ve managed to increase what I started with tenfold by the time Peter walks back in with Gavin, Giorgi, and Amelia in tow.
 So even though I’m forced to bow out of the game, at least we can all eat tonight and I can pay the remainder of our tab.
 I take what I’ve won and return to my own table with the intent of letting someone other than me do the talking.

 “Hey Amelia,” I say as I sit down.